 One of the most famous countries in Africa, Kenya is located in East Africa, touching the Indian Ocean as well as majorly bordering Tanzania and Uganda.
 Kenya is actually the place where the modern Wildlife Safari actually started as a travel activity at the turn of the 20th century.

-Kenya is famous for a variety of beautiful tourist places worth visiting
+Kenya is famous for many beautiful tourist destinations worth visiting and there's plenty of interest in the country.

-however here is our brief list of the 12 Kenya Facts for 2018.
+So here is a brief list of the top 12 Kenya Facts for 2019.

 1. ''Kenya'' ~ the Name : It is held that name has roots in the Kikuyu term for Mount Kenya, ' Kirinyaga' .
 Mount Kenya is a snow capped mountain located right on the Equator.